fzakaria/fzakaria.com/_posts/2026-09-14-orange-site-vanity.md

 The data is fetched offline and periodically updated via a [GitHub Actions workflow](https://github.com/fzakaria/fzakaria.com/blob/942ebae88aa63ee3b8e5f76eabd5141b847080f7/.github/workflows/readership.yml) and included in the site, of course, as a Nix derivation.

 Pascal was probably right.
 I tell myself I write to understand things, and that part is true, but I have now built a daily pipeline whose only job is to tell me who else was listening.
 Curiosity is only vanity.
-Mine now has a dashboard.
+My curiosity now has a dashboard.

+A goal of mine is to have [Fareed Zakaria](https://fareedzakaria.com/) mistaken for me instead of the other way around. 😅